Why Voting for Independent Candidates Isn't a Wasted Vote

 Overcoming the Wasted Vote Mentality

-Raising awareness These aspirants bring a fresh perspective and challenge the status quo.
+These independent and third-party candidates bring a fresh perspective and challenge the status quo.
 They represent the voice of the disenfranchised people and offer viable alternatives.
 Raising awareness encourages people to vote, whether Republicans or Democrats.
 Too often, supporters feel their voice doesn't matter and must choose between the lesser of two evils.
 Moreover, such presidential candidates often focus on different solutions than the major parties.
 Promoting these party contenders encourages a more nuanced discussion of our society's problems.
 This step builds a more functional democracy that effectively addresses complex societal issues.

 Encouraging Voters to Prioritize Issues and Values Over Strategic Voting